jackplus-xyz/player-one.nvim/README.md

 ## Overview

-`player-one.nvim` is a plugin that generates 8-bit sound effects using sfxr synthesis.
-It enhances your editing experience with retro-style audio feedback for various Neovim events, without requiring external audio files.
+`player-one.nvim` is a plugin that generates 8-bit sound effects on the fly, no audio files required!
+It enhances your editing experience with retro-style audio feedback for various Neovim events.

 ## Features